 HSI was introduced to the RGOB through the Bhutan Foundation, a U.S.-based organization with years of experience of working in Bhutan.
 Based on this introduction and a series of conversations with the RGOB, HSI was invited to give advice on handling the situation.
 We began planning a mass spay/neuter/rabies vaccination program using the Catch-Neuter-Vaccinate-Release (CNVR) method.

 Status of program

-After three years, HSI and the Bhutanese government signed an agreement to keep the program going for another two.
-Eventually, we aim to reach 80 percent of the dog population throughout Bhutan, and as of February 2013, we had sterilized and vaccinated more than 45,000 animals.
+After three years, HSI and the RGOB extended the agreement to keep the program going for another three years, with the aim to ensure sustainability of dog population management in Bhutan and for the RGOB to eventually run the program independently.
+As of June 2014, we had sterilized and vaccinated more than 50,000 animals.

-In the first few years of the project, more than 30 Bhutanese veterinarians underwent extensive training in India.
-On their return home, they participated in an HSI CNVR training, passing on their newfound skills to their colleagues.
-It has been heartening to see local participation in the program, strengthening our belief that it will continue as a sustainable, locally-run initiative across the 21 districts of Bhutan in the future.
+In the first few years of the project, more than 30 Bhutanese underwent extensive veterinary training in India.
+On their return home, they participated in an HSI CNVR training to ensure the highest standards possible of CNVR, passing on their newfound skills to their colleagues with the the team now consisting of 100% local veterinarians and para-veterinarians.
+It has been heartening to see local participation in the program through the newest initiative, a “Community Animal Birth Control Program” that sees people from all over the country bringing their pets to one of the 20 District Veterinary Hospitals on “Tuesday—Love Your Dog Day.”
+This only strengthens our belief that it will continue as a sustainable, locally run initiative across the 20 districts of Bhutan in the future.

 Security for people and animals